LGBTQ rights in West Virginia: Sports

 In March 2021, West Virginia passed House Bill 3293, "Relating to single-sex participation in interscholastic athletic events," which restricts transgender athletes from participating on sports teams that "align with their gender identity".
 House Bill 3293 defines male and female “based solely on the individual’s reproductive biology and genetics at birth”.
 The Governor of West Virginia Jim Justice signed the bill into law and it went into legal effect on July 1.

 The ACLU established a lawsuit to challenge the new law.
 It was subsequently challenged in Federal Court.
 In July 2021, a judge did order within West Virginia that a transgender girl join the cross country girls team - despite the new West Virginia law implemented that legally bans transgender individuals in girls sports and athletics.

 On January 5, 2023, Federal Judge Joseph Goodwin of the United States District Court, ruled that the bill was constitutional.
 He upheld the legislation banning transgender individuals within female sports youth teams.
 In April 2023, the Supreme Court of the United States declined the application formally to the previous case - meaning it fully upholds the lower courts ruling.

 West Virginia v.
 B. P. J. is a pending United States Supreme Court case regarding the issue of transgender athletes.
 In April 2024, the Fourth Circuit Court of Appeals held that the West Virginia law barring transgender girls and women from participating on girls' and women's sports teams is unconstitutional.
 In July 2025, the Supreme Court agreed to hear the case.

 Access to Healthcare

 In August 2022, a court ruled declared that the 1997 ban on sexual reassignment surgery within West Virginia healthcare Medicaid insurance programs was unconstitutional.
-Transgender individuals with insurance legally must now have healthcare access to sexual reassignment surgery, effective immediately throughout the state.
+Transgender individuals with insurance must by law be given healthcare access to sexual reassignment surgery, effective immediately throughout the state.
+This was in turn overturned in 2026 by the 4th Circuit, who ruled that "It is not irrational for a legislature to encourage citizens to appreciate their sex and not become disdainful of their sex by refusing to fund experimental procedures that may have the opposite effect"..

-However, in February 2023, there was a hearing in the House of Delegates about whether to bar minors from receiving gender-affirming medical procedures.
+In February 2023, there was a hearing in the House of Delegates about whether to bar minors from receiving gender-affirming medical procedures.
 The bill was formally passed by the West Virginia Legislature in March 2023, banning puberty blockers, hormone therapy, and surgery for transgender minors, except in cases of "severe dysphoria" as diagnosed by at least two physicians.
 The Governor of West Virginia officially signed the bill into law - goes into effect from January 1, 2024.

+On December 9, 2025, Anderson v.
+Crouch was argued in the U.S. Court of Appeals for the Fourth Circuit.
+This lawsuit challenged the state Medicaid program's exclusion of gender-affirming care for trans adults.